Skip to content

 • Declaring arrays: We can declare an array by specifying the type of elements it will hold and its name.
 For example, we can declare an array to hold integers like this: “int[] numbers;”

-• Initialising arrays: After declaring an array, we need to initialise it with values.
+• Initialising arrays: After declaring an array, we must initialise it with values.
 We can do this by assigning values to individual elements or using a loop.
 For example, we can initialise an array with three elements like this: “numbers = new int[]{1, 2, 3};”

 • Storing collections: The Java Collections Framework provides interfaces like List, Queue, and Set for storing collections of objects.
 These interfaces allow us to add, remove, and retrieve elements from the collection.

-• Manipulating collections: We can manipulate collections by adding or removing elements based on certain conditions or performing operations on them.
+• Manipulating collections: We can manipulate collections by adding or removing elements based on certain conditions or performing operations.

 • Accessing collections: Once a collection is created and populated with objects, we can iterate over it using loops or stream APIs to access each object’s properties or perform specific actions.